yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

         - ./volumes/loki/etc:/etc/loki
 ```

-The command part tells loki to read the config from the `local-config.yaml` which we add as a volume.
+The command part tells Loki to read the config from the `local-config.yaml` which we add as a volume.
-The `local-config.yaml` is a default from the Loki github page.
+The `local-config.yaml` is a default from the Loki Github page.
 You can find more about the config [here](https://github.com/grafana/loki/blob/master/docs/configuration/README.md).

 Here is an example of the config I use.
 ```yaml